In the Main Menu, click Lists, Insurance Plans.

 - Which plan has the most recent, accurate information (and will be kept)?
 Only one plan's details and benefit percentages will be kept.
 Make sure you are confident when choosing the plan to keep.

-If you determine that multiple instances of the same plan have been created by mistake, and want to clean up the list, follow these steps to combine them.
+If users determine that multiple instances of the same plan have been created by mistake, and want to clean up the list, follow these steps to combine them.

-- Review each plan's details and benefits to determine which insurance plan you will keep and which plans will be combined into the 'keep' plan.
+- Review each plan's details and benefits to determine which insurance plan will be kept and which plans will be combined into the plan to be kept.

 - Click Combine.